Merz Trio

 Competition Winner

-Hailed as “entrancing” (BBC Music Magazine) and "artists in the deepest sense of the word" (CutCommon), Merz Trio have established themselves at the forefront of the US chamber music scene, with debuts this season at Carnegie Hall, Amsterdam's Concertgebouw, CM Houston, CM Detroit, MN's Schubert Club, Philadelphia’s CMS, and Music Mountain, among others.
-Winners of the Naumburg, Concert Artists Guild, Fischoff, and Chesapeake Competitions, they have been lauded for their “stunning virtuosity... fresh and surprising interpretations” (Reading Eagle), and “perfection of intonation and ensemble” (Hudson Review).
+Hailed as “entrancing” (BBC Music Magazine) and "artists in the deepest sense of the word" (CutCommon), Merz Trio was named winner of the 2021 Naumburg Chamber Music Award, at the time made up of pianist Lee Dionne, violinist Brigid Coleridge and cellist Julia Yang.
+They have established themselves at the forefront of the US chamber music scene with recent and forthcoming debuts at Carnegie Hall, Amsterdam's Concertgebouw, Chamber Music Houston, Duke Performances, Coleman Chamber Music Association, The Schubert Club (St. Paul, MN), Philadelphia Chamber Music Society, and Tippet Rise, among others.
+They were also named winners of the Concert Artists Guild, Fischoff, and Chesapeake Competitions as well as recipients of a Salon di Virtuosi Career Grant.
+They have been lauded for their “stunning virtuosity... fresh and surprising interpretations” (Reading Eagle), and “perfection of intonation and ensemble” (Hudson Review).

 The Trio are equally known for their immersive integrations of music and text in performance, ranging from their recital-theater piece built around Shakespeare’s Macbeth (“Those Secret Eyes,” 2019), to their concert / album interweaving Ravel’s Trio with short pieces, poems, and diaries of the era (“Ink Spills" / "Ink," 2021), to their presentation of Tchaikovsky's Trio alongside unexpected diary excerpts and a range of works from Jeffrey Mumford to Alma Mahler ("undiluted days," 2022).
 In their prolific arranging, the Trio are committed to uplifting overlooked voices from history, ranging from Hildegard von Bingen to Lili and Nadia Boulanger, from Joséphine Baker to Irish folk melodies.